Death of Eugene Ejike Obiora

 Eugene Ejike Obiora (25 February 1958 – 7 September 2006) was a naturalized Norwegian citizen, originally from Nigeria.
 The first-born of 10 siblings, he had lived in Norway for more than 20 years.
 On 7 September 2006 he was choked to death by Trondheim police officer Trond Volden.

 Obiora's name entered the public limelight in Norway after he died during a police arrest at a social services office, Østbyen Servicekontor, in Trondheim.
 He was there to complain against his being denied welfare (financial aid).
-According to early news reports Obiora threatened and photographed the staff, and police were subsequently called in.
-When Obiora refused to leave the premises and resisted arrest, a scuffle ensued where a strangle hold was employed by one of the arresting officers.
-Shortly thereafter Obiora lost consciousness and was subsequently transported to the local hospital by the police.
+According to early news reports, Obiora threatened and photographed the staff, and police were subsequently called in.
+When Obiora refused to leave the premises and resisted arrest, a scuffle ensued where a stranglehold was employed by one of the arresting officers.
+Shortly thereafter Obiora lost consciousness and was transported to the local hospital by the police.
 He was pronounced dead despite resuscitation attempts.
 The nurses who received the police patrol car have stated in police interviews that he was positioned "completely limp on his stomach face down on the floor of the supervisor vehicle."

-The case made headlines locally and nationally, with accusations of unnecessary use of force and racism leveled at the local police, as well as uproar in African societies in Norway.
+The case made headlines locally and nationally, with accusations of unnecessary use of force and racism leveled at the local police, as well as uproar in African diaspora in Norway.

 Cause of death

 According to an article in the Norwegian newspaper Aftenposten in June 2007, the autopsy report (Nordrum and Haugen) gives the following commentary on the cause of death: "The chain of events indicate that the deceased, who was most likely in a state of strong emotional upheaval, has found himself in a situation that was highly detrimental to his respiration by first having been subjected to a 'strangle hold' and then to have been placed on his stomach having first been handcuffed."
-The article went on citing additional statements from the forensic examiners which said that tests performed with healthy individuals show that a person's lung capacity is reduced by 40% when strapped down on the stomach for three minutes.
+The article went on to cite additional statements from the forensic examiners which said that tests performed with healthy individuals show that a person's lung capacity is reduced by 40% when strapped down on the stomach for three minutes.
 The autopsy report also mentions English expert literature in which positioning-related suffocation is described in connection with police work, in psychiatric settings and during ambulance transport.
 In the report from the Norwegian Bureau for the Investigation of Police Affairs the cause of death is established to be strangulation.
 The report notes that point bleeding, internal bleeding of the neck muscles, as well as fracture of the thyroid cartilage all occurred as results of the chokehold, and then goes on to conclude that the injuries caused shortness of breath, but that they alone did not cause suffocation.
 The Special Unit in summary finds that there has not been consciously performed "any one act which stopped/hindered" Obiora from breathing.
 The report goes on stating that it cannot be ruled out that Obiora's death "could have been avoided if the officers had had knowledge about possible dangers of using the stomach position".